esperanca-leonardo/microservice-email/README.md

 This project uses Gmail for sending emails.
 You will need to generate an app password for your Gmail account.
 Follow the instructions [here](https://support.google.com/accounts/answer/185833?hl=en) to generate an app password.

 ### 4. Configuring Environment Variables
 Before utilizing this project, it's crucial to configure certain environment variables on your system.
-To simplify this process, default values are provided as follows:
+To simplify this process, default values are provided as follows.
 ```bash
 SERVER_PORT=8080